 Imprecise: The term “coronavirus” refers to a large and diverse group of viruses, not a single virus.

 This claim, which states that the “coronavirus is not a new virus”, has been published in numerous viral Facebook posts referencing the outbreak that originated in Wuhan, China, at the end of 2019 and has been provisionally named 2019-nCoV.
-These posts cite the existence of patents for completely different strains of coronaviruses such as SARS-CoV, which causes severe acute respiratory syndrome (SARS), and the avian infectious bronchitis virus as proof that 2019-nCoV existed before 2019.
-In addition, some product labelling on virus-killing disinfectants such as Lysol list “human coronavirus” as one of the microorganisms it kills.
+These posts cite the existence of patents for completely different strains of coronaviruses such as SARS-CoV-1, which causes severe acute respiratory syndrome (SARS), and the avian infectious bronchitis virus as proof that 2019-nCoV existed before 2019.
+In addition, some product labelling on animal vaccines and virus-killing disinfectants, such as Lysol, which list “coronavirus” as one of the microorganisms it kills as further evidence.

 These claims mistakenly assume that 2019-nCoV is the same strain of coronavirus as those that cause SARS or avian infectious bronchitis.
 In fact, the name “coronavirus” refers to a large and diverse group of viruses which include a group called “human coronaviruses”, none of which have caused the current 2019 outbreak.
 As the name indicates, human coronaviruses infect humans and some are known to cause severe respiratory illness, such as SARS and MERS, while others cause the common cold.
 And since 2019-nCoV was only recently discovered, the inclusion of the term “coronavirus” on disinfectant product labeling in no way suggests that such products can combat this virus or that the virus had been previously identified.